m-delfino/influenzanet-setup-guide/maintenance/2-issue-resolution.md

     - Or if there is a different issue that requires mailgun support, immediate create a support request with Mailgun.

-2. To investigate GKE, log in with influenzanet admin account into google cloud console.
+2. To investigate GKE, log in with Influenzanet admin account into google cloud console.

     - Look for Kubernetes in the menu on the top left corner and click on clusters